Sin-tel/tessera/notes.md

 test pad and keyboard input should go through interface instead of directly sending to backend!

-text ordering in dropdown??

-remove getdimensions and getmouse from the view thingys -- just store it in the thing?

 ## piano roll

 piano roll playback